CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the block SYS.4.4 General IoT device.md

 * Administration: How should the IoT devices be administered?
 Are all settings made locally or should the IoT devices be integrated into a central administration and configuration management?
 * Network services and network connection: The network connection of the IoT devices should be planned.
 Above all, the necessary restrictions and monitoring measures should be planned here.
 * Logging: Logging also plays an important role in IoT devices, for example, in diagnosing and repairing malfunctions or in detecting and resolving attacks.
 It makes sense to specify in the planning phase how and at what times log data should be evaluated.
 All decisions made in the planning phase must be documented in such a way that they can be reconstructed at a later date.
-It should be noted that usually other persons besides the author have to evaluate this information.
+It should be noted that usually other persons besides the author must evaluate this information.
 Therefore, attention must be paid to appropriate structuring and comprehensibility.

 #### SYS.4.4.M8 IoT Device Procurement Criteria [Information Security Officer (ISB), Procurement Agent]